paul-caron/EpicCanvas/README.md

 * loadTexture(url): loads one texture
 * loadTextures([url1,url2,...,urln]): loads many textures

-Textures are push sequentially into the EpicCanvas.textures array.
+Textures are pushed sequentially into the EpicCanvas.textures array.
 Textures can be used even when not fully loaded.
 A blue pixel will be used during loading time.